python/cpython/Doc/library/functools.rst

    results, the positional and keyword arguments to the function must be hashable.

+   The wrapped function is instrumented with a :attr:`cache_info` attribute that can be called to retrieve a named tuple with the following fields:

+      - :attr:`maxsize`: maximum cache size (as set by the *maxsize* parameter)
+      - :attr:`size`: current number of entries in the cache
+      - :attr:`hits`: number of successful cache lookups
-   The wrapped function is instrumented with two attributes, :attr:`cache_hits` and :attr:`cache_misses` which count the number of successful or unsuccessful cache lookups.
-These statistics are helpful for tuning the *maxsize* parameter and for measuring the cache's effectiveness.
+      - :attr:`misses`: number of unsuccessful cache lookups.

+   These statistics are helpful for tuning the *maxsize* parameter and for measuring the effectiveness of the cache.

    The wrapped function also has a :attr:`cache_clear` attribute which can be called (with no arguments) to clear the cache.